Top topics on this page:

-The International Agency for Research on Cancer (IARC) has classified perfluorooctanoic acid (PFOA) — which is found in many firefighting foams — as a possible human carcinogen, meaning that it could cause cancer.
+The International Agency for Research on Cancer (IARC) has classified perfluorooctanoic acid (PFOA) — found in many firefighting foams — as a possible human carcinogen, meaning that it could cause cancer.

-This is even more concerning because, according to the Centers for Disease Control and Prevention (CDC), PFAS do not break down in the environment, and they break down slowly in humans and other animals, if at all.
+This is even more concerning because, according to the Centers for Disease Control and Prevention (CDC), PFAS do not break down in the environment and break down slowly in humans and other animals, if at all.

 Exposure to PFAS can occur in one or more of the following ways: